aldonunez/FinFan/README.md

 * The user interface of Battle Mode is like in other games in the series.
 * I implemented Active Time Battle.
     * You turn it on at build time.
+* Treasure chests are shown as open or closed.

 ### Who do I talk to? ###